SeanABoyer/seanaboyer.github.io/aboutme.md

 My name is Sean Boyer and I enjoy solving problems.
 I enjoy gaming (video and board games), coding, bowling, and ultimate frisbee.
 I grew up as a military child with the dream of becoming a pilot.
 While that did not happen, I still enjoy avaition and will always try to grab the window seat on a flight.

 ## Education
 I went to a small University in San Antonio Texas where I studied for a Bachelors degree in Computer Information Systems and Security.
 During college I participated in and later was the president of our AITP (Association of Information Technology Professionals) organization.
 I competed in multiple competitions while in college (anything from Database Design, to Security, to Application Development), placing in some regional competitions and honorable mention in others.
-My university had a small rack of servers and network gear, where I built an air gapped pen-testing lab for the students in our organization to train their red team skills for these security competitions.
+My university had a small rack of servers and network gear, where I built an air gapped pen-testing lab for the students in our organization to train their red team skills for security competitions.

 ## Career
 During school I worked part time at the University's help desk.
 After a year at the help desk I moved to be a Student Assistant System Administrator, where I took manual tasks like "Create XXX guest accounts" and tried my best to automate them.
 I also assisted with a sub domain for student VM's and assisted in automating where possible with PowerCLI.